AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 # Pre-Trained Multi-Modal Text and Image Classification in Sparse Medical Data Application

+TODO:

+* Preprocess reports and classify them into binary labels (0,1) in a separate file.
+* Preprocess images into vector embeddings and label images according to report labels.
+* Implement MMBT.

 ## Supervised Multimodal BiTransformers for Classifying Images and Text (MMBT)

 In our project, we are experiment with the Supervised Multimodal BiTransformers for Classifying Images and Text